jakubowiczish/mownit/README.md

-## My solutions for Computation Methods for Science and Technology 2
+## My solutions for Computation Methods for Science and Technology 2 assignment